aborroy/alfresco-opensearch-neural-search/README.md

 java -jar target/neural-search-0.8.0.jar --batch.indexer.enabled=true
 ```

-Upload a number of files to Alfresco Shared Folder and wait until they are indexed in OpenSearch.
+Upload a number of files to Alfresco and wait until they are indexed in OpenSearch.

 Try searching using the Search Endpoint available in 8081 port: